Grammy Awards 2017: The Full List Of Winners

 Best Rap Album:

-Coloring Book — Chance The Rapper
+WINNER: Coloring Book — Chance The Rapper

 And the Anonymous Nobody — De La Soul